-The NHS has a crucial role to play in helping people with a learning disability, autism or both to lead longer, happier, heathier lives, and the NHS Long Term Plan confirms our commitment to do so.
+The NHS has a crucial role to play in helping people with a learning disability, autism or both lead longer, happier and healthier lives.

-Health, mental health, social care and education services are all in one building, working together to ensure young people with a learning disability and distressed behaviour can live well in their community.
+To make this work health, mental health, social care and education services are all in one building where they work together to do what is needed so that children and young people with a learning disability can stay living at home when they need extra support or treatment.

 Find out more

 See what the NHS Long Term Plan says about learning disabilities and autism.